 – Mitropoliei Street, along which you’ll spot Catedrala Sfânta Treime (The Holy Trinity Cathedral), Casa cu Cariatide (House with Caryatides) and several other stylish old houses.

-Looking back now, I’ve realised how many interesting things I’ve seen and experienced in just five days!
+Looking back now, I’ve realized how many interesting things I’ve seen and experienced in just five days!
 Five days of pure Romania, with a few bad things too, but mostly with great ones.
 If you’re planning a trip to Romania, include some of the parts I’ve visited.
 I know that it’s a bit hard to travel 1.700 km, in such a short time.
 It’s also hard to stay so little in these marvellous cities and towns, but you can get the idea of a place right from the first moments spent there.
 And if you have enough time, you can stay longer and enjoy more the people and the place.

 Rămas bun pentru moment, Romanie frumoasă!